0xVZ/0xVZ/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=0xVZ&label=Profile%20views&color=0e75b6&style=flat" alt="0xVZ" /> </p>

-### I'm a 18 year old programmer and entrepreneur
+### I'm a 19 year old programmer and entrepreneur

 - Low-level C programmer on computers and microcontrollers.
 - Experience in automating tasks and generating reports with Python.
 - Automation of web tasks and data-scraping with Python and different modules.
 - Experience with creating, manipulating, and summarizing large amounts of data.
-- Lover of the stock market and predictions with AI.

 ### ⚡️ Technical Skills
-- Experienced in C++, C, Java, Python, Arduino, AVR, and more.
+- Experienced in C++, C, C#, Java, Python, Arduino, AVR, and COBOL.
 - Web development experience only with basic HTML.
 - Knows practically everything about Bitcoin-based cryptocurrencies and a lot about cryptography.